rangle/ngCourse2/handout/di/angular2/README.md

 @Injectable()
 class Toppings {}

-// provide injectables to Angular 2
+@NgModule({
-bootstrap(App, [Hamburger, Patty, Bun, Toppings]);
+  providers: [ Hamburger, Patty, Bun, Toppings ],
+})
 ```

 Okay, this is starting to look a little bit more complete.
-The key takeaway
-here is `bootstrap(App, [Hamburger, Patty, Bun, Toppings])`.
-The second
-parameter is an array of `providers`.

-Although it's still unclear how `Hamburger` is being told about its
+Although it's still
+unclear how `Hamburger` is being told about its dependencies.
+Perhaps that is
-dependencies.
-Perhaps that is related to those odd `@Injectable` statements.
+related to those odd `@Injectable` statements.